Hauptinhalt

 end

-The code generator must insert a reshaping operation to rearrange the data from row-major layout for A to column-major layout for B. This additional operation reduces the efficiency of the function for row-major layout.
+When you generate code for this function, the code generator must insert a reshaping operation to rearrange the data from row-major layout for A to column-major layout for B. This additional operation reduces the efficiency of the function for row-major layout.
 The inefficiency increases with the size of the array.
-Because linear indexing always uses column-major layout, the generated code for sumShiftedProducts produces the same output result whether generated with row-major layout or column-major layout.
+Because linear indexing always uses column-major layout, the generated code for sumShiftedProducts produces the same output result whether it is generated with row-major layout or column-major layout.

 In general, functions that compute indices or subscripts also use linear indexing, and produce results corresponding to data stored in column-major layout.
 These functions include: